Tsukiyonocm/Reading-List/README.md

 ### Currently Reading

-1. The Coddling off the American Mind by Greg Lukianoff and Jonathan Haidt
+1. The SS Dirlewanger Brigade: History of the Black Hunters by Christian Ingrao
 2. Star Wars: The High Republic - The Battle of Jedha by George Mann

-### Current Book Completed Count as of 9/3/25
+### Current Book Completed Count as of 10/3/25

-Non-fiction - 11\
+Non-fiction - 12\
 Fiction - 10